Does stress affect your finances? Solutions like setting goals, creating a budget, and saving can help you achieve anything.

 America’s biggest source of stress is without a doubt money.
-With credit card debit reaching over $1 trillion and student loan debt jumping 150% in the last decade, this should come as no surprise.
+With consumer credit card debt reaching over $14.9 trillion and student loan debt jumping 150% in the last decade, this should come as no surprise.

-Studies show that poor financial health leads to poor mental and physical health.
+Studies show that poor financial health can lead to poor mental and physical health.
 Americans struggling with their finances are more likely to not get routine check-ups, skip preventative health measures, and avoid exercise.

 On top of necessary preventatives, those in a financial slump may suffer from depression, anxiety, migraines, ulcers and digestive issues, high blood pressure, and disruptive sleep.
 All of these health concerns cause additional financial expenses and added stress.

 If this is sounding all too familiar, know there are ways to shape up your finances to benefit your life.
 Start by creating realistic financial goals.
 You should have three types of goals: short-term goals, mid-term goals and long-term goals.

 A short-term goal is one you could achieve within a year to three years.
 The short-term goals are critical to taking control of your budget, adjusting your spending habits, eliminating credit card debt, establishing an emergency fund (less than 50% of Americans have $1,000 in an emergency fund), and creating a habit of saving.

 Simple adjustments can make you feel more secure and give you a peace of mind.
 Take advantage of BALANCE, our financial wellness partner, to learn more about your spending habits.

 Mid-term goals are your mid-range goals that could take three to 10 years to achieve.
 This goal range is more ambitious than the short-term goals and will need to be SMART (specific, measurable, attainable, realistic, and timely) to eliminate potential frustration.